top of page

 King Priam

-In this post I focus on my recent painting 'King Priam,' based on Michael Tippett's opera of the same name, insofar as it leads to some reflections on my creative process - which might be useful for understanding what this kind of painting means.
+In this post I focus on my painting 'King Priam,' based on Michael Tippett's opera of the same name, which also leads to some reflections on my creative process.

 Tippett's interest is mainly psychological.
 He focuses on the way moral dilemmas are forced on the characters by their dual roles as private and public individuals (in Priam's case, father and king).
 As an epigraph Tippett quotes the closing statement of Kandinsky's essay on the paintings of Arnold Schoenberg: "May Fate grant that we never turn our inner ear away from our soul's lips."
 The tragedy unfolds because Priam's conscience, the voice of his 'soul,' comes into conflict with his duty to the city of Troy.

 In his quotation, Tippett italicises the word 'fate' - a somewhat surprising inclusion in Kandinsky's statement since, one might think, if anything is within our own control rather than the lap of the gods, it must surely be our own private moral deliberations.
-What Tippett wishes to emphasize, both in the epigraph and in the opera itself, is the point that fate does often interfere with our receptivity to the voice of conscience.
+What Tippett wishes to emphasize, both in the epigraph and in the opera itself, is the point that fate (luck, chance, fortune) does often interfere with our receptivity to the voice of conscience.
 In Priam's case, this happens as a result of his kingly duties coming into conflict with his love for his son.
 The point the opera makes has a broader scope, however.
 The quote from Kandinsky's essay (especially interesting to me, since it is a quote from a painter writing about about paintings) is about artistic conscience: Schoenberg's refusal to compromise his own creative impulses by pandering to popular tastes or restricting himself to accepted methods.
 The tragedy of the opera makes tangible the absolute value of courage and integrity, whether moral, artistic, or intellectual, as well as our sad dependence on circumstances to realise and not to work against this value.
-This is part of what is revealed by the tale of Priam's failure and the music that accompanies it, in a way that cannot fully be explained.
+This is part of what is revealed by the tale of Priam's failure and the music that accompanies it, in a way that does not need to be fully explained.
 "Do not imagine all the secrets of life can be known from a story," says Tippett's Hermes in the end.
 "O but feel the pity and the terror as Priam dies."
-Like the Greeks who invented the story, Tippett believes in the power of tragedy to edify and embolden.
-He also believes in the power of music, an abstract art form, to catalyse this purpose: "O divine music," Hermes concludes, "melt our hearts, renew our love."
+Like Aristotle, Tippett believed in the power of tragedy to edify and embolden.
+He also believed in the power of music, an abstract art form, to catalyse this purpose: "O divine music," Hermes concludes, "melt our hearts, renew our love."

 As Troy burns and Priam prepares for death, he withdraws from his family and his city, and enters a visionary state in which, detached from his two worldly perspectives, he confronts the obscure, tragic depths of life itself.
 Here the libretto quotes words (by Stefan George) from Schoenberg's second string quartet and from Yeats' poem 'The Statues.'
-Observing Priam's last moments, Hermes remarks that "he already breathes an air as from another planet" (perhaps playing on the ambiguity of 'air,' meaning both atmosphere and song) and that "Mirror upon mirror mirrored is all the show."
+Observing Priam's last moments, Hermes remarks that "he already breathes an air as from another planet" and that "Mirror upon mirror mirrored is all the show."
 The final words of the opera are Priam's dying vision: "I see mirrors, myriad upon myriad... moving... the dark forms of creation."
-His 'soul's lips' are no longer muffled by royal duties, but their words are now meaningless, as the sphere of human activities in which they make sense falls into oblivion.
-Set against the immanent reality of death, that sphere now takes on the character of an empty show, a hall of mirrors with nothing behind it.
+His reign finished, his 'soul's lips' are no longer muffled by royal duties, but their words are now meaningless, as the sphere of human activities in which they make sense also falls into oblivion.
+Set against the imminent reality of death, that sphere now takes on the character of an empty show, a hall of mirrors with nothing behind it.
 But as Priam's heart freezes, ours, Tippett hopes, are melted, and we are brought back with fear, love and pity to the terrible world that Priam is leaving behind.

-What's more, I could only have written these descriptions after having completed the painting.
+This kind of understanding isn't easy and it's an ongoing, never completed process.
+I could only have written these descriptions after having completed the painting.
 In this case, in fact, I initially set out to paint something relating to Tippett's 4th symphony, which is an extremely bold, richly musical but enigmatic late work dealing with questions of life and mortality.
 But when I came close to finishing the painting, I could see that although it approximated the intensity and angularity of the symphony, it carried a somewhat different mood, bleaker, weightier, more barbaric, and not as lively or darkly mysterious.
-I contemplated reworking the image, but tried first to understand it on its own terms.
+I contemplated reworking the image, but tried first to look at it on its own terms.
 I was still reminded strongly of Tippett, but spent some time trying to remember which of his pieces it reminded me of.
 Eventually I remembered King Priam, which I had not listened to for many months.
 I studied the libretto, listened to the opera, and went through the libretto again, taking notes, to confirm that it corresponded to my expectations.

-This kind of interpretation after (or during) the fact is not uncommon for me, or, I think, for other artists.
+This kind of interpretation after (or during) the fact is not uncommon for artists.
 Writing of the genesis of King Priam itself, Tippett explains that the initial artistic impetus was largely indeterminate as to the form as well as subject matter of the eventual opera, and that only after he had been working on it for some time did he discover what it was about and what it would sound like.
-Works of art often have definite meanings before their creators have fully understood them - even though it is their creators who determine their meanings.
-The act of creating itself often constitutes the process of coming to understand the creation, just as we often come to know our own thoughts through the process of talking about them, with a strong sense that these thoughts were already ours before we discovered them.
+The act of creating itself constitutes the process of coming to understand the creation, just as we often come to know our own thoughts through the process of talking about them, with a strong sense that these thoughts were already ours before we discovered them.
+Creating and understanding what we create are part of the same process of trying to make sense of things: thinking and feeling our way in the world.

 bottom of page